augustinas1/MomentClosure.jl/docs/src/theory/moment_closure_approximations.md

 # [Moment Closure Approximations](@id moment_closure_approximations)

-In the [previous section](moment_expansion.md), we have shown that for a non-linear system an infinite hierarchy of coupled moment equations is obtained that cannot be solved directly and therefore needs to be truncated in an approximate way.
-This can be achieved using moment closure approximations (MAs) using which all moments above a certain order $m$ are expressed in terms of $m^{\text{th}}$ and lower order moments using various (usually distributional) assumptions [1].
+In the [previous section](moment_expansion.md), we have shown that for a non-linear system an infinite hierarchy of coupled moment equations is obtained that cannot be solved directly and, therefore, needs to be truncated in an approximate way.
+This can be achieved using moment closure approximations (MAs), in which all moments above a certain order $m$ are expressed in terms of $m^{\text{th}}$ and lower order moments using various (usually distributional) assumptions [1].
 Doing so enables us to effectively *close* the moment hierarchy, leading to a finite set of ODEs which can then be solved numerically.
 In this section, we present some the commonly used MA methods that are implemented in MomentClosure.
 Please see the **Tutorials** section for examples showing different MAs applied to a variety of systems.

 ## [Zero Closure](@id zero_closure)